78 Derngate180 Votes Currently Open

 78 Derngate is a historical home and a Grade II* listed Georgian house that was re-modelled by Charles Rennie Mackintosh for his client W.J Bassett-Lowke.
 While the re-modelling happened in 1961, the house is said to have been built 100 years previous to that, between 1815-20.
 The house was bought for Bassett-Lowke as a wedding present.
 The house features a typical nineteenth century brick terrace, basement kitchen and offices, two ground floor rooms, two floors of two bedrooms each, and as attic.
 Also located here is a supporting museum that is located in house no 80.
 Today, the 78 Derngate houses a restaurant, art galleries, meeting rooms, a gift shop, a visitor reception and administration offices.
 One of the top things to do in Northampton, a visit to this house is a must!

-78 Derngate Information
+78 Derngate Travel Tips

-- Guided and self-guided tours are available
+- Guided and self-guided tours are available.

-- The mentioned ticket price is for the Mackintosh House
+- The mentioned ticket price is for the Mackintosh House.

-- The mentioned ticket price is for one adult
+- The mentioned ticket price is for one adult.

 - Children between 5 to 18 years: GBP 4

 - Family [Adults + Children.
 2+2 OR 1+3]: GBP 18.50

 - For more ticket prices, kindly refer to their website.

 - Dining Room Restaurant: Closed Bank Holiday Mondays